 Residing in San Antonio Arrazola, a town in Oaxaca, Mexico, master carver Armando Jimenez is known for his brightly painted, whimsical sculptures.

-Alebrijes have their origins in Mexico City in the 1930s, when they were literally dreamed up by artisan Pedro Lenares, but they were so popular that now artisans make them in all parts of the country.
+Alebrijes have their origins in Mexico City in the 1930s, when they were literally dreamed up by artisan Pedro Lenares.
+They became so popular that now artisans make them in all parts of the country.
 Today, Jimenez runs a workshop of around 200 artisans, split equally between male and female workers.
 Unlike other carvers, the Jimenez family uses tropical cedar wood for their sculpture.
 After it is cut to manageable, smaller pieces using machetes and knives, individual artisans determine what the sculpture will ultimately become.
 The carving process comes next, followed by a thorough sanding.
 Painting is a labor-intensive, highly creative practice, in which the personality of each individual artisan comes through in the style and technique of their imagination.